Daron976/Ipty-Daron-Capstone/README.md

 # Ipty-Daron-Capstone

-> In this project, We build a web application based on data from an external API.
+> In this project, We build a web application that renders data from an external API.
+It also allows the users to like and comment on the various items available.

 ## Built With